HydroCouple/openswmm.gui/docs/user-guide/main-window.md

 [Working with the Map](#working_with_the_map)

-## Project Browser
+## Project Browser {#project_browser}

 The Project Browser appears when the Project tab on the left panel of SWMM's Main Window is pressed.
 It provides access to all of the data in a project.
 The vertical sizes of the list boxes in the browser can be adjusted by using the splitter bar located just below the upper box.
 The width of the Browser panel can be adjusted by using the splitter bar located along its right edge

 |                                      |                                                                                                                                                                                                                                                                                                                                                     |
 | ------------------------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |